flatterline/flatterline.com/_posts/2012-01-24-entrepreneurship-series-interview-with-Brian-Webster.md

 **How do you sell your app?**

-The Mac app store has guidelines for what apps that are in the store are allowed to do and I fall outside of those guidelines.
-So I sell everything through my own online store.
+I started by selling everything through my own online store.
 For that I use Potion Store, an [open source Ruby on Rails web store](http://www.potionfactory.com/potionstore).
 It's on GitHub, and I'm not Rails expert, but I was able to learn enough to make the change and updates I need.

+**Why not sell through the Mac App Store?**

+When I first started, the app store didn't exist.
+And of course, the Mac app store has guidelines for what apps in the store are allowed to do.
+I fall outside of those guidelines.
+So I've never tried to sell there.

-I have a total of over 90,000 customers and growing.
-The curve has gone up over time.
+But the curve for the number of users for my app has gone up over time.
 Apple's selling more and more computers with people using iPhoto.
 As their user base grows, my customer base grows too.
 I'm in a really good situation.

 **How do you spend your day?**